| EXECUTIVE SUMMARY

 than in the past.

-18. It may well be that desired family size will
+18. It may well be that desired family size will not decline to near replacement levels until the lot

 of the LDC rural poor improves to the extent that the